deus369/zoxel/docs/build_guide.md

-make android                # builds, installs and runs and android release build make android-dev            # builds, installs and runs and android dev build make android-dev-debug      # builds, installs, runs and debugs and android dev build
+make android                # builds, installs and runs and android release build make android-dev            # builds, installs and runs and android dev build make android-dev-debug      # builds, installs, runs and debugs and android dev build make android-uninstall      # uninstalls zoxel from device, release and dev will conflict
 ```
 > lost little lambs
 ```